top of page

 About

-Eboni Flowers is a New York City-based performer, voice actor, and teaching artist who considers herself an EDUtainer and ARTivist.
+Eboni Flowers is a New York City-based performer, writer, voice actor, and "edu-tainer" whose creativity blossoms at the intersection of art and activism.

-Her journey into audiobooks blessed her with surprising success during the pandemic.
-As a co-narrator on REEL by Kennedy Ryan, Eboni and the team made history as the first writer and narrators of color to ever win an AUDIE Award in the Best Romance audiobook category.
+Her foray into audiobooks blessed her with surprising success during the pandemic.
+As a co-narrator on REEL by Kennedy Ryan, Eboni and the team made history as the first writer and narrators of color to ever win an AUDIE Award in the Best Romance audiobook category,

 Background

-Eboni's family hails from Letohatchee and Montgomery, Alabama, but most of her childhood was split between San Diego and Atlanta.
-If you ask her though, she'll probably say she's from the ATL, because that's where she found her heart's beat— deep in the rhythms of trap music while attending Tri-Cities High School and Clark Atlanta University (and later, the University of Alabama- haaay Master's degree!) in the beautiful "dirty south".
+Eboni's family hails from Letohatchee, Alabama, but most of her childhood was split between San Diego and Atlanta.
+If you ask her though, she'll probably say she's from the ATL, because that's where she found her heart's beat— deep in the rhythms of trap music while attending Tri-Cities High School then Clark Atlanta University (and later, the University of Alabama- haaay Master's degree!) in the beautiful "dirty south".

 When she's not working, Eboni likes to say she's "regular-degular".
-She is a pro-God, pro-Black, body positive, sex positive, mind-ya-business-and-live-your-best-life--just-don't-hurt-nobody, judgment-free-zone type of chick.
-She enjoys gut-bustin' laughs, home-making, creative craft projects, photography, gardening with her neighbors, QT with her partner, thrifting for vintage finds, long walks with Outkast blasting in her Airpods.
+She is a pro-God, pro-Black, body-positive, queer-positive, mind-ya-business-and-live-your-best-life--just-don't-hurt-nobody, judgment-free-zone type of chick.
+She enjoys quiet, gut-bustin' laughs, home-making, creative craft projects, photography, gardening with her neighbor, QT with her self, thrifting for vintage finds, long walks with Outkast blasting in her Airpods.

 Oh, and desserts, anywhere, everywhere (and all at once, if she could).

-She relishes trips "home" to spend time with her parents on their chicken farm, and with her 5 sisters and 12 nieces and nephews!
+She relishes trips "home" to spend time with her parents in their older age on their chicken farm, and with her 5 sisters and 12 nieces and nephews!
 Lately she's really into deepening her sustainable living practices, and summoning her inner wild-woman survivalist while binge-watching seasons of ALONE or Naked and Afraid.

 Stay tuned!